sebharskamp/SyntaxParser/README.md

 For those whom want to parse business understandable, and easy to read commands in to an C# instance.

 Not intended to replace JSON or other data structures for external oriented production software.
-Use it to speed up project Initialization, produce data and workflow inline with the business.
+Use it to speed up project Initialization, produce data and workflow in harmony with the business.

 ## Usage